netzkolchose/django-computedfields/docs/manual.rst

 On migration level computed fields are handled as other ordinary concrete fields defined on a model, thus you can apply any migration to them as with other concrete fields.

+Still for computed fields you should not rely on data migrations by default and instead resynchronize their values manually (or by a custom migration rule).
-Still data migrations should not be applied to computed fields by default, as the recalculation of their values is skipped during migrations.
-If you have made changes to a field, that a computed field depends on, or a computed field itself, either resynchronize the values by running ``update_dependent(changed_model.objects.all(), update_fields=[changed_field])`` (partial update), or by a full resync with the management command `updatedata` (after several changes or changes that affect relations itself).
+If you have made changes to a field, that a computed field depends on, or a computed field itself, either resynchronize the values by calling `update_dependent` with a full queryset of the changed model and the changed fields (partial update), or do a full resync with the management command `updatedata`.
+The latter should be preferred, if you have made several changes or changes that affect relations the dependency chain itself.

 Motivation